michal-rac/opendaylight-rest-api-python/README.md

 # opendaylight-rest-api-python
-A simple Python script to retrieve OpenDaylight controller information using REST API
+A simple Python script to retrieve OpenDaylight controller information using REST API.

-This was a simple script developed for a University project by a Python novice
+This was a simple script developed for a University project by a Python novice.

 It uses HTTP RESP API request to retrieve data and works with OpenDaylight versions Helium (0.2.x) and higher.
 Does not work with Hydrogen version of OpenDaylight.